-CLARKSON COLLEGE FACULTY PHILOSOPY OF EDUCATION
+CLARKSON COLLEGE FACULTY PHILOSOPHY OF EDUCATION

-We, the faculty of Clarkson College, support and express the values of the College-learning, caring, commitment, integrity, and excellence-in preparing students to professionally provide high quality, ethical and compassionate health care services.
-These values form the framework within which our philosophy of teaching is developed and nurtured.
+We, the faculty of Clarkson College, support and express the values of the College- learning, caring, commitment, integrity, and excellence-in preparing students to professionally provide high quality, ethical and compassionate health care services.
+These values form the framework within which our philosophy of teaching has been developed and is nurtured.